Policies on Intellectual Property: Ownership and Commercial Development

 3.4.
 Trade And Service Marks

-Asserting And Registering: A trade or service mark may be used to protect those names and symbols associated with certain MSSM activities and events and with certain technology developments such as computer programs.
+Asserting And Registering: A trade or service mark may be used to protect those names and symbols associated with certain ISMMS activities and events and with certain technology developments such as computer programs.
 Prior to registration for trademark protection, the designation "TM" after a trademark or "SM" after a service mark will give adequate notice of a claim of ownership.
 The designation "®" for a trademark may only be used after federal registration.

 3.5.
 Tangible Research Property (TRP)